AkisArou/monorepo-template/README.md

 - **Npm Workspaces**: npm is used instead of other corepack package managers.
 I found pnpm to be slow when installing a local npm workspace.

 - **Single Version Policy for Dependencies**: Node module versions in parent package.json in "overrides" field for single place dependency management.
+(This may cause some problems with other third party dependencies. you can check out [syncpack](https://jamiemason.github.io/syncpack/))

 - **Debugging**: VSCode debug setup for node & browser.
 Expo not tested.